aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getContainsExternalLink() {#getContainsExternalLink--}

+<b>@deprecated.</b> Please use the 'containsExternalLink' property instead.
 Indicates whether this cell contains an external link.
 Only applies when the cell is a formula cell.

 ```javascript
 getContainsExternalLink() : boolean;